Mom, Can I Have a Dog?

-She emerged from these sad memories when she felt Klem's arm pull her out of te cabin, in front of the school.
+She emerged from these sad memories when she felt Klem’s arm pull her out of the lift, in front of the school.
 He turned to her and kissed her.

 She felt stupefied.
 Like in a fog, she watched her son go away, her mind divided.
 She could afford to arrive at work later today, and decided to call Lexx’s parents for contact information of their neighbor’s veterinary practice; she would certainly have good advice for people in her situation.
 Facing the sliding doors again, she spoke the address she had just received and waited.